slimjack/IWC/README.md

 ######Description:
 localStorage stores the data to disk, so it's not cleared even after PC reboot. localStorage is often used to store serialized objects.
-If object structure is changed it may cause unpredictable behaviour of your application because local storage may have serialized object with obsolete structure.
+If object structure is changed, it may cause unpredictable behaviour of your application because local storage may have serialized object with obsolete structure.
 To avoid such situations it is recommended to use common key prefix for localStorage items which hold such structure critical objects.

-`setVersion` is intended o help with prefix version tracking.
+`setVersion` is intended to help with prefix version tracking.
 If specified prefix version differs from current version, all items with specified prefix will be removed from localStorage.

 ###Application isolation